serdarildercaglar/Dockerfiles/cuda-11.7.1-cudnn8-runtime-ubuntu22.04-kubeflow-jupyter-kserve-.011/README.md

 ## Usage

-1. Pull the image locally: docker pull serdarildercaglar/kubeflow-onnxruntime-gpu:cuda-117-cudnn8-kserve-0.11-kf-jupyter
+1. Pull the image locally: serdarildercaglar/kubeflow-onnxruntime-gpu:cuda-117-cudnn8-kserve-011-kubeflow

 2. Deploy a notebook in your Kubeflow cluster and use the image